nipy/nilabels/README.md

 ### Not-features (work in progress)

-+ Not yet Python 3, back compatible python 2.7
 + Not yet pip-installable
++ No Continuous integration yet
 + [... and more](https://github.com/SebastianoF/nilabels/wiki/Work-in-Progress)

 ### Introductory example